samassango/react-native-multi-steps/README.md

 This component aimed to enable navigating from it's child component using multi step approach which will help in creating multi step forms, viewing item by item etc..

+The new version of react-native-multi-steps now support conditional rendering.

 ![Preview](https://github.com/samassango/react-native-multi-steps/blob/main/screenshot.gif)